hongalex/cs420_computer_graphics/assignment2_hongalex/README.md

 3. However, some parts of the ride may appear tilted due to the nature of the curve.
 I have confirmed with other students that have had a similar issue.

+4. To compile, simply use "make" and then "./hw2 track.txt"